dotnet/csharplang/proposals/low-level-struct-improvements.md

 This only works for `Span<T>` though, there is no general purpose mechanism for `ref struct` values.
 However the `[DoesNotEscape]` attribute provides exactly the semantics that are desired here.
-If we decide in the future to allow attributes to apply to local functions it would provide immediate relief to this scenario.
+If we decide in the future to allow attributes to apply to local variables it would provide immediate relief to this scenario.

 ## Related Information